All tools

-Calculate recording time from media capacity, or required storage from recording time — based on your codec bitrate.
+Calculate recording time from drive capacity, or required storage for a shoot, based on codec bitrate.
+Supports ProRes, DNxHR, BRAW, H.264, and custom bitrates for DIT workflows.

 1 MB/s = 8 Mbps.
-Cameras often advertise in Mbps, cards rate in MB/s.
+Cameras advertise in Mbps, cards rate in MB/s.

 Accepts: HH:MM:SS, MM:SS, SS or digits-only (HHMMSS).